Quantumminded/my-portfolio/README.md

 ## Installation

+To install this website on your local machine, please follow these steps:

 1. Clone the repository
 2. Install the required dependencies using `npm install`
 3. Start the server using `npm run dev`

-## Usage
+## Usage of My Portfolio Website

-The portfolio website allows visitors to easily navigate and learn more about my background and expertise.
-It is designed to provide a seamless and interactive experience, utilizing the power of Tailwind for efficient and responsive design.
+My portfolio website has been designed to provide visitors with an easy-to-navigate platform to learn more about my background and expertise.
+It has been created to deliver a seamless and interactive experience, utilizing the power of Tailwind for efficient and responsive design.